 By considering these reasons, you can make sure you sell your business in the right light.
 Through Bizdaq’s online platform, you can tailor your advert perfectly.

-The potential buyer may have seen a popular service or product that you work with, and might see a way to streamline the business to improve its efficiency.
+The potential buyer may have seen a popular service or product that you work with and might see a way to streamline the business to improve its efficiency.

-Be patient and honest
+Be Patient and Honest

 As with any business sale, it is important to be both patient and honest.
-You should be transparent when it comes to the current state of your business in order to establish trust with potential buyers.
+You should be transparent when it comes to the current state of your business to establish trust with potential buyers.

 There is little point sugar-coating any losses or failures, as they will no doubt be revealed later in the selling process.
 You are much better off being honest about it from the beginning.